Cities & Towns

 Another particularity of the castle is a huge collection of model trains—both electric and mechanical—the fruit of Count Edoardo Beraudo of Palormo’s passion.
 The collection, which started with a Marklin spring-wound train running on tracks set up on a billiard table, now spans three large rooms, complete with dioramas, highly detailed model-train stations, and tunnels bored through the walls.

-As is situated in the heart of one of the world’s preeminent wine-growing areas and opportunities for tasting some very fine wines abound.
-We are also wine producers, so on-site tastings of our wines (and others) can easily be arranged.
-We can also recommend and arrange visits to many of the other local producers.
+As La Lepre Danzante is situated in the heart of one of the world’s preeminent wine-growing areas and opportunities for tasting some very fine wines abound.
+It is easy to arrange visits to many of the local producers.
 Practically every town in the Langhe/Roero area has wine shops that offer wine tasting, some for free, some for a fee.
 Wine bars are also present in many of the towns.
 No matter if you prefer red, white, rosé, sparkling, or sweet wine, the area produces famous bottles of them all, and many not-so-famous, but nonetheless incredibly delicious wines, too.

 Another enjoyable means of exploring the area is on horseback.
 The nearby Associazione Ippica San Bovo (San Bovo Equestrian Association) is an equestrian school and stable that offers accompanied horse rides year-round along the crests of the hills through the vineyards and chestnut trees.
 For the novice, they provide riding lessons for people of all ages.